GRomeroNaranjo/GRomeroNaranjo/Readme.md

 ## About Me

 👋 Hi, I’m @GRomeroNaranjo.
-I code in python, and I am passionate towards AI, Math, and Computer Science.
-I love learning how different algorithms work, and then aim to replicate them.
-I’m interested in Machine Learning and Deep Learning.
-Currently still expanding my knowledge for these fields.
+I code in python, and I am passionate towards Deep Learning, Math, and generally computer science.
+I am currently working on many intricate projects, including a Language Model for an AI research company, a stock prediction deep learning program, and a medical advisor program empowered by artificial intelligence.

-## My Projects

-While I am currently a beginner, I am working on many interesting, intricate, and complex projects.
-Recently, I have been developing, and implementing some Deep Learning algorithms from scratch, in order to fully understand what goes on in the background.
-I am also using tensorflow and sklearn, to forecast, classify, and segregate many types of data.
-These types of projects are allowing me to expand my knowledge within this field.
-In the future I plan to start implementing and creating some multi-task learning models.

-## My Research

-I am also investigsting into new orignial implementetions of generating images from text.
-While my algorithm might not be the most modern and sophisticated it does give room for further research and advancments potentially changing the way we tackle image genretion.
+## What I am working on

+I am currently working at an AI research company called Sociloc, as one of the co-founders, I am leading the development of many AI technologies.
+TrendX is currently under prototyping, while I am leading the LLM creation (Aurora), and the medical advisor creation (Zylo).
+I have experience with deep learning, I know the mathematics within many algorithms (Such as CNN, RNN, LSTM, Transformers, FNN, GAN, etc.), and I also have a lot of creativity towards new implementations of these algorithms.
+I am also currently working on some research for an algorithm I call CSN.
+It implements a way where two algorithms can teach each other, and optimize each other to develop more diverse parameters.